[ Lymph Notes home ] [ Click to read 'Ladies Always Wore Dresses' by Betty ]

 • Pain, particularly in the shoulder region, is usually more severe than the discomfort associated with lymphedema of the arm.

-• Anterior chest wall swelling is most commonly located in the affected breast, or chest wall, over the collarbone (area of the neck), in the axillary cavity (the area under the arm), along the scar lines, or on the inner surface of the upper portion of the adjacent arm.
+• Anterior chest wall swelling that is most commonly located in the affected breast, or chest wall, over the collarbone (area of the neck), in the axillary cavity (the area under the arm), along the scar lines, or on the inner surface of the upper portion of the adjacent arm.

 • Swelling of the back usually appears as extra rolls of fat along the side of the trunk, fullness over the shoulder blades or upper back, and (if the right side is affected) fullness across the waistline on the right side of the trunk.